conventional-changelog/commitlint/@commitlint/cli/readme.md

-  --edit,-e     read last commit message found in ./git/COMMIT_EDITMSG --extends,-x  array of shareable configurations to extend --from,-f     lower end of the commit range to lint; applies if edit=false --preset,-p   conventional-changelog-preset to use for commit message parsing, defaults to: angular.
-  --to,-t       upper end of the commit range to lint; applies if edit=false --quiet,-q    toggle console output
+  --edit,-e     read last commit message found in ./git/COMMIT_EDITMSG --extends,-x  array of shareable configurations to extend --from,-f     lower end of the commit range to lint; applies if edit=false --to,-t       upper end of the commit range to lint; applies if edit=false --quiet,-q    toggle console output
 ```

 ### Recipes